Sticking to a healthy new lifestyle is challenging enough without throwing the food-focused holidays into the equation.

 1. Remember That It’s Just Another Day

-Like any other day of the week, you make hundreds of food choices (many of which you’re not even aware of), such as:
+Like any other day of the week, you make many food choices* (many of which you’re not even aware of), such as:

-- Making a home-cooked meal when you could easily buy a pizza
+- Making a home-cooked meal vs ordering out.

 Think of Thanksgiving like any other ordinary day — not as a day of doom that’s going to exhaust your willpower and leave you powerless.